 He has performed at NIME, Australia; Radical dB, Spain; ICLI, Portugal and UK; ICLC, UK and Canada; ISEA, Canada; GENERATE!, Germany; CultureHub, NYC, and more.
 Shawn’s artwork has exhibited or screened in museums, galleries, festivals, and public space in England, Denmark, Russia, Italy, Korea, Portugal, Spain, Brazil, Turkey, Malaysia, Iran, and Canada; locally in ACM SIGGRAPH, IEEE ProCams, ACM MM, The Art Institute of Chicago, Milwaukee Art Museum, Chelsea Art Museum, Eyebeam, Aperture Foundation Gallery, Nicholas Robinson Gallery, MIT, OSU, ASU, and LTU.
 He has given workshops in programming or live coding in Europe and the USA.
 Shawn is published in the proceedings of ICLC, ACM CC, ACM SIGGRAPH, ACM SIGCHI, ACM MM.
 Lawson’s collaborative, Crudeoils, critiques structures of power: surveillance, economic exploitation, and authoritarian corruption.

 Lawson has received support from from the Electronic Media and Film Program at the New York State Council on the Arts, the Experimental Television Center’s Finishing Funds Program, Kamel Lazaar Foundation, CultureHub’s Micro-Residency, and Signal Culture’s Toolmakers in Residency.
 Lawson studied fine arts at Carnegie Mellon University and École Nationale Supèrieure des Beaux-Arts.
 He received his MFA in Art and Technology Studies from the School of the Art Institute of Chicago in 2003.
-He is an Associate Professor of Computer Visualization in the Department of Art at Rensselaer Polytechnic Institute and selectively consults for independent artists and entertainment R&D branches.
+He is a Professor of Computer Visualization and Graduate Program Director in the Department of Art at Rensselaer Polytechnic Institute and selectively consults for independent artists and commercial R&D branches.